vovavili/dota_rosh_timer/README.rst

 -------

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
-All the heavy lifting is done with EasyOCR_ and OpenDotA_.
+All the heavy lifting is done with EasyOCR_, OpenCV_ and OpenDotA_.

 License
 -------